RichTillis/scully-richtillis-portfolio/blog/angular-user-authentication-using-auth0-firebase-and-aws-lambda.md

 }
 ```

-### Santity Check
+That's it.
+Auth0 should be wired in.
 Restart the app and try out the Auth0 implementation.

 ```bash
 ng serve -o